linebender/druid/README.md

 ### layout

-Druid's layout protocol is strongly inspired by [Flutter's box layout model].
+Druid's layout protocol was strongly inspired by [Flutter's box layout model].
 In Druid, widgets are passed a `BoxConstraint` that provides them a minimum and maximum size for layout.
 Widgets are also responsible for computing appropriate constraints for their children if applicable.